Alexander-Protasenya/Tulur.DataMappings/README.md

 ## Tulur.DataMappings
 Lightweight, high-performanced data mapper, based on .NET expressions.
 This project will be helpful if you need to convert objects of different types a lot of times.
-For example, conversion of data-transfer-object to business-object, and vice-versa.
+For example, conversion of data-transfer-object to business-object.

 This project is a fork of [FsMapper](https://github.com/FSou1/FsMapper).
-FsMapper is a good implementation of a perfect idea - the system generates special functions of conversions.
+FsMapper is a good implementation of a perfect idea - the system generates special conversion functions.
 These functions compile dynamically only once and save in memory.
 The system uses these functions when it is necessary.
 In this case mapping process works without using Reflection.
 As a result, mapping works very fast.

 ### New futures
 1. Main feature: you can create custom rules for your mappings.
 Because by default, the system converts only properties with equal names / types.
 But in "Real world applications" it is necessary to have a possibility to use custom rules for your mappings.
 2. Checking existence of a default constructor for result type was moved from "Run-time" to "Compile-time".
 So, if result type does not have a default constructor, application will not be compiled.
 3. Checking existence of a mapping-function before using was added.
 4. Parameter "capacity" for mapping rules was added.
 It is common feature for .NET collections.
-It will be helpful if you exactly know number of your kinds of mappings.
+It will be useful if you know the exact number of your kinds of mappings.
+5. Better performance.

 ### Usage